Snigelson/pytimex/PROTOCOL.md

 Gets the watch ready to receive a sequence of EEPROM data.

+The addresses in 3->4, 5->6, 7->8 and 9->10 point to where those particular
+pieces of data begins at on the EEPROM.
+The addresses are given so that the first byte is the MSB of the address while the second byte is the LSB.
+The beginning of the EEPROM is denoted by address 0x0236.
+The addressing is in bytes.

 Byte 15 is the year of the first occurring appointment entry.
 The watch uses this for computing the day of the week an appointment occurs on.
 The watch assumes that the entries are uploaded in chronological order,